rocwind/react-native-webview-comlink/README.md

 ## Install

--   Install the package and `Comlink`: `npm i --save react-native-webview-comlink comlinkjs`
+-   Install the package: `npm i --save react-native-webview-comlink`
 -   Eject expo project: if React Native project is created by `expo-cli`, it needs to be ejected by `npm run eject`
--   For Android: Since comlink needs ES6 features to work, it is recommended to use up-to-date JavaScriptCore for Android build, check out [JSC build scripts](https://github.com/react-native-community/jsc-android-buildscripts) for more details about how to integrate jsc to React Native project
+-   For Android: Since comlink needs ES6 features to work, it is recommended to use [Hermes](https://reactnative.dev/docs/hermes) or [up-to-date JavaScriptCore](https://github.com/react-native-community/jsc-android-buildscripts) for Android build.
+However, proxy-polyfill is needed to work with Hermes currently, check out [this issue](https://github.com/facebook/hermes/issues/33) for updates

 ## Usage